M-erraB/chat-server/README.md

 ## Implementation Details

 - Thread-per-client architecture implemented with `pthread_create()`
+- Connected clients are stored in a shared global client array
 - A shared client registry protected by a mutex
 - Message broadcasting between connected clients
 - Automatic cleanup of disconnected clients